ATLFF ‘26 FESTIVAL FILM PROGRAMMERS

 Jillian Desirée Oliveras

-Jillian Desirée Oliveras is a Boricua artist, storyteller, and film programmer based in New Orleans, LA.
-With a BA in Photography and a MA in Arts Administration, Jillian firmly believes in the power of art, and particularly film, as an agent of change.
-In addition to programming Narrative Shorts for the Atlanta Film Festival, Jillian is a board member for The NOLA Project, has reviewed films for Sundance Institute’s Documentary Fund and The Gotham, and was a 2024 New Orleans Film Society Programming Fellow.
+Jillian Desirée Oliveras is a queer Boricua artist, storyteller, and film programmer based in New Orleans, LA.
+Jillian firmly believes in the power of art, and particularly film, as an agent of change.
+In addition to programming Narrative Shorts for the Atlanta Film Festival, Jillian programs Documentary Features and Narrative Shorts for the New Orleans Film Festival and is the Executive Director at Court 13 Arts, a New Orleans nonprofit focused on growing and sustaining the local cinema culture.

 Kate Scofield

 Kate Scofield is a film blogger and Contract Film Programmer for the Atlanta film festival.
 She graduated from the University of North Carolina at Wilmington with a B.A. in Film Studies and owned her own film-themed restaurant, Slate Kitchen, shortly after.
-In 2022, she moved to Atlanta to be more involved in the film industry and has been a part of several projects including the Annual Women in Production Summit and the ATLFF volunteer screening committee.
+In 2022, she moved to Atlanta to be more involved in the film industry and has been a part of several projects including the ATLFF volunteer screening committee.

 Mario Escoto